 2. Place your seitan steaks in the steamer and steam for 45 minutes, flipping halfway through at around 20 minutes.

 3. After the 45 minutes is up, turn off the burner and allow the seitan to stay in the steamer for 10-20 minutes to cool down and finish cooking.

 4. Pull your seitan steaks out of the steamer.
 It’s safe to eat at this point, but we have a few more steps to make this the perfect “steak”

-5. Brush the marinade onto your seitan and place in an air tight container.
-You can leave it on the counter for up to a few hours to marinade, or overnight in the fridge.
+5. Cover the steak in bbq sauce or marinade onto your seitan and place in an air tight container.
+You can leave it on the counter for up to a few hours to marinade, or up to a few days in the fridge.

 Part three, grilling/ cooking–